chrsmutti/homer/README.md

     homer [FLAGS] [input]

 FLAGS:
-    -b, --backup                If a regular file is found at a location that a symlink should be created, the file will be backed up to a file with the same name, with a .bkp extension.
+    -b, --backup     If a regular file is found at a location that a symlink or directory should be created, the file will be backed up to a file with the same name, with a .bkp extension.
 Any old backup file will be overwritten.
     -f, --force      Force symlink creation even if a regular file exists at the location (deletes the old file).
     -h, --help       Prints help information
-        --overwrite-symlinks    If a symlink to another path exists, overwrite it.
     -V, --version    Prints version information
     -v, --verbose    Show verbose output about the operations.

 ARGS:
-    <input>    Directory containing files to link into user's home directory.
-(Defaults to ./home)
+    <input>    Directory containing files to link into user's home directory. (defaults to ./home)
 ```

 ### This could be a bash script!!1!